mohsen1/mafia-arena/README.md

 # Build the project
 npm run build

-# Run the game
+# Run the game with OpenAI Agent (default)
 npm start

+# Run the game explicitly using the Dummy AI Agent
+npm start -- --dummy-ai
+# Note: The extra '--' passes the flag to the node script

-# Or run in development mode
+# Or run in development mode (watches for changes)
-npm run dev
+npm run dev # Uses OpenAI Agent by default npm run dev -- --dummy-ai # Uses Dummy AI Agent
 ```

 ## Game Play